dragonman225/nast/packages/nast-util-to-react/README.md

   **Status: Image has best support, others have different partial support.**

+  **Note: Images larger than page width but smaller than full width are unsupported and are displayed as page width.**

   *This feature should be moved to a wrapper block where all blocks can use if needed.*

 - [x] Caption in media blocks and embed blocks.